ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2015.md

 - May 8: How to build a brain (chp 5)
 - May 15: How to build a brain (chp 6 - Jan)
 - May 22: How to build a brain (chp 7 - Xuan)
-- May 29: How to build a brain (chp 8)
+- May 29: How to build a brain (chp 8 - Brent)
 - June 5: How to build a brain (chp 9 - Travis)
 - June 26: How to build a brain (chp 10)